mlabs-haskell/hydra-auction-onchain/docs/spec.md

 Under the `DistributeFees` redeemer, we enforce that:

-- There is one input spent from the fee escrow validator.
+- There is exactly one input spent from the fee escrow validator.
 - There is at least one output per delegate such that the ada contained in that output is at least `at'AuctionFeePerDelegate`
 - No tokens are minted or burned.